fecgov/openFEC/README.md

 #### Deployment steps
 1. [Log in to Cloud Foundry](https://docs.cloudfoundry.org/cf-cli/getting-started.html).
 Org should be `fec`.
 Space can be `dev`, `stage`, or `prod`.

-2. Set `FEC_CF_USERNAME` and `FEC_CF_PASSWORD` environment variables to your Cloud Foundry credentials.

-3. To deploy to Cloud Foundry, run
+2. To deploy to Cloud Foundry, run

 ```
 invoke deploy